deanhunt/pantheon/README.md

-Pantheon is a Chrome extension built during [Art Hack Day God Mode]("http://arthackday.net/god_mode/")
+Pantheon is a Chrome extension built during [Art Hack Day :: God Mode]("http://arthackday.net/god_mode/") at 319 Scholes NYC Feb 28 - March 2, 2013

 To us, "God Mode" is omniscience and omnipotence.
 It's how the NSA might eavesdrop or how a hardware manufacturer might backdoor into your device without your knowledge.
 There are plenty of examples of this happening in real life - [Amazon deleting Orwell's “1984” from people's Kindles without their consent]("http://arstechnica.com/gadgets/2009/07/amazon-sold-pirated-books-raided-some-kindles/") comes to mind.